An opportunity and experience you’ll never forget.

 The internship program at Riverbanks is an opportunity for college students to acquire experience and knowledge by working along side our professional staff.
 Although it is a non-paid internship, the experience will no doubt benefit any future endeavors in the zoological field or related area of interest.
 Internships are available to college students in animal care, public relations, summer camp (education major only), education programs (education major only), ZooTeen program, horticulture and other areas of request.

 Upon receiving the completed application, selected students will be contacted to schedule an interview.
 Efforts are made to place students in their area of interest.

-This is a full time unpaid internship open to undergraduates seeking degrees in biology or related fields.
-The term of appointment is 3 months in May–August.
-Interns are required to work 40 hours/week in five 8 hour days.
-Applicant must be able to work any day of the week, including weekends and holidays.
+This is a part time unpaid internship open to undergraduates seeking degrees in biology or related fields.
+Interns are required to work 24 hours/week in three 8 hour days.
+Applicants must be able to work any day of the week, including weekends and holidays.